 Furthermore, the use of aromatase inhibitors for breast cancer treatment, anti-seizure drugs like phenobarbital and phenytoin (Dilantin), or even selective serotonin reuptake inhibitors, proton pump inhibitors, or methotrexate, increases the risk of bone disease.

 The most significant factor affecting our bones is our diet.
-A good diet may make a big difference in how healthy your bones are.
+A healthy meal plan may make a big difference in how healthy your bones are.
 So, next time you order food for yourself, make sure you prioritize the nutrients required for your bone.

-Dairy products such as milk, cheese, and yoghurt, among others, are the leading suppliers of calcium to our bodies, which help in keeping our bones strong.
+Dairy products such as milk, cheese, and yogurt, among others, are the leading suppliers of calcium to our bodies, which helps in keeping our bones strong.

-Seeds include bone-strengthening components, making them an excellent source for maintaining bone health.
-They’re also high in fiber, which reduces inflammation, aids bowel motions, and lowers cholesterol.
+Seeds include bone-strengthening components, making them an excellent source for maintaining bone health, which is why they are referred to as tiny superfoods.
+They're also high in fiber, which reduces inflammation, aids bowel motions, and lowers cholesterol.

 Our bones require magnesium to keep calcium and phosphorous because our bones and teeth contain about 85 percent of the phosphorus in our bodies.
 Nuts are an excellent provider of these two nutrients.
 As a result, instead of snacking on junk food, eat them.